 With this form of wrist rash, it is managed with steroid creams and antihistamines.
 In severe cases, corticosteroids are used or psoralen ultraviolet.

-If a wrist rash does not settle quickly, it might be eczema.
+Generally, if a wrist rash does not settle quickly, it might be eczema.
 The rash initially manifests as flaky, dry and elevated patches of skin.
 These patches might also form draining blisters.

 The doctor can diagnose the condition by assessing the skin.
 It is vital to keep the affected skin moisturized.
 A steroid or cream that includes coal tar or anthralin might be prescribed by the doctor.